core-interaction/core-interaction.github.io/topic/flexbox/index.md

 ### `flex-wrap`

-Since flexbox is *one-dimensional*, by default it is going to try and cram everything into one line—even when there is not enough room!
+Since flexbox is *one-dimensional*, by default it is going to try and cram everything into one <nobr>line—</nobr>even when there is not enough room!
 But you can tell it [to *wrap*](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-wrap) onto additional lines by adding a `flex-wrap: wrap;` property (which behaves as `flex-wrap: nowrap;` by default):

 {% include figure.html src='/example/flex-wrap/demo' caption='Without the height restriction, the last one would just grow taller, by default.' height='65rem' %}